How to transfer your mobile phone number from one network to another: a step-by-step guide to using a PAC Code.

 - 4 Other Considerations

 - 5 Your Legal Entitlement to a PAC Code

 What is a PAC Code?

-In the UK, PAC Codes (Porting Authorisation Codes) are used to transfer your mobile number from one network to another.
+In the UK, PAC Codes (or Porting Authorisation Codes) are used to transfer your phone number from one mobile network to another.
 There are three simple steps to moving your phone number:

-- Start by obtaining a PAC Code from your old network.
-See the contact details below for information on how to request a PAC Code.
-It’s always free to obtain a PAC Code.
-It’s your legal entitlement and you must be provided it within two hours of your request.
+- Start by getting a PAC Code from your current network.
+See the contact details below for information on how to request your PAC Code.
+It’s always free to obtain a PAC Code and this is your legal entitlement as per Ofcom regulations.

 - Order your new phone or SIM card.
-Get this from your new mobile network.
-You’ll initially be given a temporary phone number on which you can make sure everything is working properly (e.g. that you’re getting satisfactory coverage from the new network).
+You should order your new phone or SIM card from your new mobile network.
+You’ll initially be given a temporary phone number so you can make sure it’s working correctly (e.g. make sure you’re happy with your handset and are getting satisfactory coverage).